 A data architect is like the housebuilder, upon whom the company’s entire future and its prospects depend.
 A data architect must visualize the framework and create the company’s blueprint to meet its needs.

-As we saw earlier, most jobs, such as data analyst and scientist, interpret data.
+As we saw earlier, most jobs, such as jobs in Statistics and Data Science, interpret data.
 A data architect standardizes how the organizations collect, organize, process, maintain and interpret the data.
 They define the data vision, provide standards for different kinds of data, structure, and manage how the data flows.
 A mid-career data architect earns a whopping average salary of Rs.
 14,00,000 Per Annum in India.

 According to a report by Business-Higher Education Forum and PwC, “Nearly 70% of business leaders in the United States will prefer job applicants with data skills in the future”.
 Thus, it is vital to be informed and equipped with the necessary skills for the employment opportunities shaping the future and their projected demands in the future.
 So, one should not worry about not finding relevant employment as there are many job options to choose from based on the skills, and of course, the interest of the person concerned.